ruby/www.ruby-lang.org/en/news/_posts/2008-05-31-ruby-1-8-7-has-been-released.md

 ---
 layout: news_post
-title: Ruby 1.8.7 has been released
+title: "Ruby 1.8.7 has been released"
 lang: en
 ---

-Akinori <span class="caps">MUSHA</span> announced today that Ruby 1.8.7 has been released.
+Akinori MUSHA announced today that Ruby 1.8.7 has been released.

 The new version of Ruby includes many bug fixes, lots of feature enhancements backported from 1.9 and some performance improvements since